cmtjk/LinkUpConnect/README.md

 Note: It seems you have to install and log into the LibreLinkUp app once and accept the invitation but you can uninstall it afterwards.
 Otherwise no data is sent.

-Want mmol/l?
-Enable debug and tell me how your payload looks like.
-Then I can implement it.

 ## How it works
 The application directly queries the LibreView API every 60 seconds (default) to get current blood glucose levels.
 Hence it requires an internet connection to work.